7.2. Sampling Distribution for the Sample Mean

 Fig. 7.3 The exponential population: highly right-skewed with mean \(\mu=1\)

 When we conduct statistical inference in practice, we won’t know the population follows an exponential distribution or what its parameter value is.
-But for learning about sampling distributions, we’ll assume this knowledge so we can compare our sample results to the known truth.
+For now, we’ll assume this knowledge so we can compare our sample results to the known truth.

 Sampling with n = 5

-Let’s start by taking samples of size \(n = 5\) from this exponential population.
-Using R, we can simulate this process:
+Let’s start by taking one sample of size \(n = 5\) from this population.
+The code below samples five numbers from the population, and computes the average:

 # Take one sample of size 5